 Nestled in the historic heart of Mainz is St. Martin’s Cathedral, a 1000-year-old cathedral that serves as the episcopal see of the Bishop of Mainz.
-Its soaring towers dominate the half-timbered houses of the pedestrianized Old Town and it represents the high point of Romanesque cathedral architecture in Germany.
+Its soaring towers dominate the pedestrianized Old Town's half-timbered houses, and it represents the high point of Romanesque cathedral architecture in Germany.

 The cathedral also houses the Diocesan Museum, which boasts an impressive collection of sacred art that spans a thousand years.
-Of particular note are the medieval sculptures and works by the Master of Naumburg, as well as beautifully decorated reliquaries.
+Of particular note are the medieval sculptures and works by the Master of Naumburg and beautifully decorated reliquaries.
 In addition to its religious artworks, tombs belonging to powerful Electoral Prince Archbishops of the diocese are also contained within the cathedral.